-3. DEPARTMENT OF HISTORY
+3. HISTORY PROGRAM

-The Department of History has seven on campus graduate faculty (Dr. Guha, Dr. Macias, Dr. McClure, Dr. Nickell, Dr. Nienkamp, Dr. Perez, and Dr. Winchester) and four online adjuncts who are qualified graduate faculty (Dr. Atkins, Dr. Bovee, Dr. Harvey, and Dr. Mack).
+The History Program has seven on-campus graduate faculty (Dr. Atkins, Dr. Macias, Dr. McClure, Dr. Nickell, Dr. Nienkamp, Dr. Perez, and Dr. Winchester) and three online adjuncts who are qualified graduate faculty (Dr. Bovee, Dr. Harvey, and Dr. Mack).
 All graduate faculty have a terminal degree in their area of expertise (PhD for History and MLIS/MLS for Public History).

-The Department of History Graduate Co-Advisors are Dr. Perez and Dr. Winchester.
+The Program of History Graduate Co-Advisors are Dr. Perez and Dr. Winchester.
 Their duties include the following (NOTE that these duties may periodically change, so check the latest copy of the Graduate Handbook OR contact one of the Graduate Advisors):

-- Dr. Winchester: Advise students with the last name starting with A-M; Comprehensive Exams - Dr. Perez: Advise students with the last name starting with N-Z; Thesis Option Applications
+- Dr. Winchester: Advise students with the last name starting with A-K; Comprehensive Exams for students in the alphabet range - Dr. Perez: Advise students with the last name starting with L-Z; Comprehensive Exams for students in the alphabet range, and Thesis Option Applications

-The Department also has an invaluable Administrative Assistant, Oveta Ford.
-Ms. Ford runs the main office and can answer general questions about the program or refer you to someone who can.
+The Program also has an invaluable Administrative Assistant, Jodie Wear-Leiker.
+Ms. Wear-Leiker runs the main office and can answer general questions about the program or refer you to someone who can.